 Traditional approaches of identifying students who are struggling with class is reactive; course staff wait for students to come to them to provide help, which can often be too late.

-The metrics feature seeks to be an proactive approach by actively identifying students who might be struggling in class through tracking of metrics that signify possible risks.
-Identifying at-risk students early would provide a better chance of getting them back on track in the course.
+The metrics feature seeks to be a proactive approach by actively identifying students who might be struggling in class through tracking of metrics that signify possible risks.
+Identifying students in need of attention early in the course would provide a better chance of getting them back on track in the course.